Colombian opposition politicians defeat Petro's coalition in local, regional elections

 The National Registrar's Office reported two municipalities where voting was suspended due to incidents of violence.

-(Reporting by Luis Jaime Acosta; Writing by Daina Beth Solomon; Editing by Lincoln Feast.)
+(Reporting by Luis Jaime Acosta; Writing by Daina Beth Solomon; Editing by Lincoln Feast and Stephen Coates)

 ((luis.acosta@thomsonreuters.com))